Sarthakbante07/School-Management/README.md

-3. Create MySQL Database and Table
+## 3. Create a MySQL Database and Table
 Log in to MySQL and run:

 ```bash